jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 # Creating Github Webhook

 As we want to automate the whole process, we are relying on the [Trigger & Listener](https://cloud.redhat.com/blog/guide-to-openshift-pipelines-part-6-triggering-pipeline-execution-from-github) capabilities of OpenShift Pipelines.
-Every time we commit something to the forked EE repo in github, this will trigger a webhook that will call the EventListener and trigger the Pipeline with the right parameters, some of them extracted from the webhook payload.
+Every time we commit something to the forked EE repo in Github, this will trigger a webhook that will call the EventListener and trigger the Pipeline with the right parameters, some of them extracted from the webhook payload.

 ![Tekton EventListener](images/9-tekton-event-listener.png)